divya-jain22/Classification-using-KNN/README.md

 **Usage**

-Prepare your dataset in CSV format with the required features and labels.
+1. Prepare your dataset in CSV format with the required features and labels.

-Edit the feature columns, label column, and other parameters.
+2. Edit the feature columns, label column, and other parameters.

-Run the Classification.py script to train the k-NN model and perform gender classification.
+3.Run the Classification.py script to train the k-NN model and perform gender classification.